LoyolaChicagoBooks/introcs-csharp/rst/files/filewrite.rst

 to write a program where you have the code to add all the data you want to a file, but the program does not end up creating a file.
 Usually this means you forgot to close the file!

-As discussed above, Xamarin Studio places ``sample.txt`` in the :file:`Debug` sub-subfolder, a hard-to-guess place in the file system, that is *not* shown in the Solution pad, so do not look for it there!
-As you should have checked above, you *can* see it in an operating system file window.
-Do drill down to the Debug folder if you have not already; open the ``sample.txt`` file with your favorite text processor.
-It should contain just what was written!

 If you were to run the program from the command line instead of from Xamarin Studio, the file would appear in the current directory.